-After significant time off work, his financial needs forced him to return to his pastorate and work part-time despite limited mobility and very low energy.
-The politics in his church had not eased in the least, his predecessor still in residence, and no more helpful than before.
+After significant time off work, Phil’s financial needs forced him to return to his pastorate and work part-time – despite his impaired mobility and very low energy.
+Meanwhile politics in his parish had not eased in the least, his predecessor still in residence, and no more helpful than before.
 Phil worked as hard as he was able until he died of a heart attack in his mid forties.

 I believe that poor Phil suffered unnecessarily – in part – because of that paradigm.

 My friend Drew made clear to me that he did not want to feel he needed to keep “banging his head on a brick wall” on an indefinite basis.
 So I encouraged him to ask the Lord what is his specific assignment at his current church.
 It could be:

-A Timeframe: Use your gifts.
-Make your offering for a set time frame.
+- A Timeframe: Use your gifts.
+Make your offering for a pre-defined time frame.
 Four of my church assignments have been time-framed by my employer.

 It is uniquely empowering to know which kind of assignment you’re on.
 It will determine the intensity and focus of your work.
-And it can make your work less burdensome by clarifying its limits.
-It can be reassuring because then, whatever your level of “success” (outcomes are almost always corporately generated) you can move on when the signal comes with the assurance that you have done what the Father sent you to do.
+And it can make your work less burdensome by clarifying its limits and making it finite.
+It can be reassuring because then, whatever your level of “success” (remembering that outcomes are almost always corporately generated) you can move on when the signal comes with the assurance that you have done what the Father sent you to do.
 This isn’t a framework that guarantees “success”.
 But it is one that can help make sense of your contribution.

-In a line of work where failure can appear to be the unavoidable measure, because the potential of God and the Gospel are infinite, it is vital to eat of the food that fueled even the Lord himself when he said to his disciples: “My food and drink is to what God put me here to do – and do it until it’s done.”
+In a line of work where failure can appear to be the unavoidable measure, because the potential of God and the Gospel are infinite, it is vital to eat of the food that fueled even Jesus himself when he said to his disciples: “My food and drink is to what God put me here to do – and do it until it’s done.”
 (John 4:34)

 That is a satisfaction so deep.
-One I aspire to.
-And one I wish for everyone I coach, and all my brothers and sisters in ministry.
+It is one I aspire to.
+And one I wish for each one I coach, and all my brothers and sisters in ministry.